Alluxio/alluxio/docs/en/Debugging-Guide.md

 #### Q: I'm writing a new file/directory to Alluxio and seeing journal errors in my application

-A: When you see errors like "Failed to replace a bad datanode on the existing pipeline due to no more good datanodes being available to try", it is because that Alluxio master failed to write or update journal files which are stored in a HDFS directory according to the property `alluxio.master.journal.folder`.
+A: When you see errors like "Failed to replace a bad datanode on the existing pipeline due to no more good datanodes being available to try", it is because Alluxio master failed to update journal files stored in a HDFS directory according to the property `alluxio.master.journal.folder` setting.
 There can be multiple reasons for this type of errors, typically because some HDFS datanodes serving the journal files are under heavy load or running out of disk space.
-Please ensure the HDFS deployment is available and healthy for Alluxio to write journals when the journal directory is set to be in HDFS.
+Please ensure the HDFS deployment is connected and healthy for Alluxio to store journals when the journal directory is set to be in HDFS.

 ## Performance FAQ